SoftwareDefinedBuildings/upmu-plotter/upmuplot/packages/s3ui/README.md

 {{/with}}</code></pre>

-If "somecontext" is an array (or array-like object) with an object at index 0, a function at index 1, and either a function or string at index 2, the object at index 0 is interpreted as specifying parameters and the functions at indices 1 and 2 are interpreted as callback functions.
-If a string is specified at index 2, it is interpreted as a Permalink.
+If "somecontext" is an array (or array-like object) with an object at index 0, a function at index 1, and a function at index 2, the object at index 0 is interpreted as specifying parameters and the functions at indices 1 and 2 are interpreted as callback functions.

 The object of parameters may have the following properties (all optional):